 While this particular woman’s racism may be one of those cases where you sigh to yourself, whisper yikes, and resist further engagement, it’s still indicative of a larger, and sometimes seemingly innocuous phenomenon of fetishizing and dehumanizing Asian bodies – a subject that I find myself all too familiar with.
 First I want to address this phenomenon of fetishizing Asian men.
 While not as widely discussed as the fetishization of Asian women, it is happening, and it isn’t okay.

 - It’s racist.
 Asian and Asian American men are not your IRL K-Pop idols and anime characters.
-Not to mention neither are their various ethnicities interchangeable, nor should they be ascribed any kinds of qualities you perceive that Asian men essentially have based upon a very limited scope of representation.
-Another important thing to note is that fetishization can occur even within one’s own race or ethnicity because such “preferences” are ultimately based in stereotypical assumptions of the group, rather than the acknowledgement of one’s individuality beyond their racial and ethnic background.
+Not to mention neither are their various ethnicities interchangeable nor should they be ascribed any kinds of qualities you perceive that Asian men essentially have based upon a very limited scope of representation.
+Another important thing to note is that fetishization can occur even within one’s own race or ethnicity because such “preferences” are ultimately based on stereotypical assumptions of the group, rather than the acknowledgment of one’s individuality beyond their racial and ethnic background.